Managing Pain After Traumatic Brain Injury

 Avoid caffeine, alcohol, and tobacco.

-Take part in physical therapy to stretch your muscles and make them stronger.
+Take part in physical therapy to move your muscles and make them stronger.

 Work with a mental health expert to reduce stress and anxiety.